-$^{8}$ See Case E1/2008 in the State Aid Register at the DG Competition.
+$^{^{15}}$ See Case E1/2008 in the State Aid Register at the DG Competition.
+We describe Coop's regulatory benefits in detail in Section 8.

-&lt;sup>9See for instance Ammirato (1994) on the dominant role that the communist faction has played in the League of Cooperatives-the umbrella organization which Coop is affiliated to-since its 1947 congress.
+16See for instance Ammirato (1994) on the dominant role that the communist faction has played in the League of Cooperatives - the umbrella organization to which Coop is affiliated - since its 1947 congress.

-&lt;sup>10A large share of Coop's board members are politicians.
-Further discussion on the measurement of Coop's political connections is in Appendix A.4.
+17A large share of Coop's board members are politicians.
+Further discussion on the measurement of Coop's political connections is in Appendix A.

-&lt;sup>11Magnolfi and Roncoroni (2016) find that the political connections of Coop have an impact on entry, and may result in consumer welfare losses where connections represent a barrier to the entry of Coop's competitors.
-In those markets where connections facilitate Coop's entry, they may end up countervailing restrictive regulation and ultimately benefiting consumers.
+18Magnolfi and Roncoroni (2016) find that the political connections of Coop affect entry, and may result in consumer welfare losses where connections represent a barrier to the entry of Coop's competitors.